ChrisFindl/advdb-activity1-Group4Group7/README.md

 the system needs to manage.

 As a team, we brainstormed questions about members, trainers, classes, enrollments, payments, relationships, and specialization.

+### Brainstorming Questions

+Some of the main questions we discussed were:

+- What information should we store for members and trainers?
+- Should MEMBER and TRAINER be separate entities or subtypes of PERSON?
+- Can a trainer also be a member?
+- Do we need to track trainer certificates?
+- What information should we store for a fitness class?
+- How should members enroll in fitness classes?
+- Can a member enroll in many classes, and can a class have many members?
+- How should we prevent duplicate enrollments?
+- Should we track class capacity?
+- What payment information should we store?
+- What relationships and cardinalities are needed?
+- Is the database design normalized to 3NF?

-We discussed different options and made our final decisions together.
+We discussed these questions, compared different options, and made our final decisions together.

 Based on these decisions, we selected six entities: PERSON, MEMBER, TRAINER, FITNESS_CLASS, ENROLLMENT, and PAYMENT.
 We then defined the